-- Electronic equipment should be brought up to ambient temperatures before energizing to prevent condensation from forming on circuitry. - Fire and potable water piping should be checked for leaks from freeze damage after the heat has been restored to the facility and water turned back on.
+• Electronic equipment should be brought up to ambient temperatures before energizing to prevent condensation from forming on circuitry.

+• Fire and potable water piping should be checked for leaks from freeze damage after the heat has been restored to the facility and the water is turned back on.